asunapg/scarval/docs/How-to-deploy.md

 endpoint for the service and a path that returns a JSON file that has each of the properties you want to set dynamically.

-Chaos Monkey uses the [Viper][viper] library to implement dynamic configuration, see the Viper [remote key/value store support][remote] docs for more details.
+scarval uses the [Viper][viper] library to implement dynamic configuration, see the Viper [remote key/value store support][remote] docs for more details.